 Malcom Little by Ilyasah Shabazz – This picture book tells the story of a little boy called Malcolm.
 It’s a wonderful book that celebrates a vision of freedom and justice.

-Little Leaders: Bold Women In Black History by Vashti Harrison – An important book for readers of all ages, this wonderfully illustrated and beautifully written book tells the true stories of black women in history.
+Little Leaders: Bold Women In Black History by Vashti Harrison – An important book for readers of all ages, this beautifully written book tells the true stories of black women in history.

 Let us Shine by Andrea Davis Pinkney – this book follows the incredible lives of Rosa Parks, Harriet Tubman and Shirley Chisholm.
 It’s an incredible story about courage in the face of oppression; about the challenges and triumphs of the battle for civil rights; and about speaking out for what you believe in.